A conservative Eulerian finite element method for transport and diffusion in moving domains: Discrete Method

-\begin{rmk} Note that we can choose a smaller, necessary, set of facets for the ghost-penalty stabilisation form, to avoid couplings between all elements with a facet in $\Fhn$, considered for example in~\cite{BNV22, HLSvW22}.
-However, we keep the above, sufficient, set $\Fhn$ here for simplicity. \end{rmk}
+\begin{remark} Note that we can choose a smaller, necessary, set of facets for the ghost-penalty stabilisation form, to avoid couplings between all elements with a facet in $\Fhn$, considered for example in~\cite{BNV22, HLSvW22}.
+However, we keep the above, sufficient, set $\Fhn$ here for simplicity. \end{remark}